jesusgarba/jesusgarba/README.md

-# Hi 👋 , my name is Jesús García Barba
+# 👋  Hi there, my name is Jesús García Barba
+ I'm a junior mobile developer.
+# Skills

 <!--
 **jesusgarba/jesusgarba** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.